mido/mido/README.rst

 Status
 -------

-Mido is not quite ready for production, but it's close.
-All of basic functionality is in place, and the API is unlikely to change much from this point.
+Mido is not quite ready for a formal release, but it's close.
+All of the basic functionality is in place, and the API is unlikely to change much from this point.
+What remains is to write thorough documentation and to add more unit tests.

-What remains is mostly documentation.
-Also, the code needs a bit more work, and many more test cases need to be written.
+I am aiming for a release sometime in July.

 License